RecruitiFi/go_to_webinar/README.md

 # GoToWebinar

-A ruby client to connect GoToWebinar API.
+A ruby client to connect GoToWebinar API V1.
+Will handle the complete OAuth lifecycle as well utilizing Redis and the OAuth2 gems.

 ## Installation